-Eric E. Hobbs is a Shareholder with and Chair of the 50-lawyer Workplace Safety and Health Practice Group of Ogletree Deakins, one of the nation’s leading law firms representing employers in labor and employment matters.
+Eric E. Hobbs is a shareholder with and chair of the 50-lawyer Workplace Safety and Health Practice Group of Ogletree Deakins, one of the nation’s leading law firms representing employers in labor and employment matters.
+He also serves as a member of the firm’s Drug Testing and Manufacturing Industry Practice Groups.
 In his role as attorney and strategic advisor, Mr. Hobbs engages in a nationwide labor and employment law practice, which includes the representation of employers in traditional labor and employment matters, OSHA and MSHA enforcement and litigation, and employment counseling and litigation.

 In 2014, in recognition of his long and distinguished career, Mr. Hobbs was elected as a fellow in the College of Labor and Employment Lawyers.
 That same year, the Pulp and Paper Safety Association presented him with its Outstanding Service Award.
 Mr. Hobbs also is a Fellow of the Wisconsin Bar Foundation.
-And, in 2015, the Milwaukee County Commission for Persons with Disabilities established the “Eric Hobbs Award” in recognition of Mr. Hobbs’s 20 years of service as a commissioner, 10 as chairperson.
-Peers and business leaders also have recognized him as one of The Best Lawyers in America and as one of Chambers’ Leading Lawyers for Business in the area of both labor and employment law.
+And, in 2015, the Milwaukee County Commission for Persons with Disabilities established the “Eric Hobbs Award” in recognition of Mr. Hobbs’ 20 years of service as a commissioner, 10 as chairperson.
+Peers and business leaders also have recognized him as one of The Best Lawyers in America and as one of Chambers’ Leading Lawyers for Business in the areas of labor, employment and workers’ compensation law.

 In his leisure time, Mr. Hobbs enjoys training and competing in Tae Kwon Do, in which he holds a second-degree black belt, and singing in his community and church.